OpenBB-finance/openbb-docs/content/terminal/custom-backend/Advanced Controls/Templates.md

 ---
-title: Custom Templates
+title: Templates
 sidebar_position: 6
-description: Learn how to configure and use custom templates in OpenBB Terminal Pro, including setting up endpoints and structuring templates.json files.
+description: Learn how to configure and use custom templates in OpenBB, including setting up endpoints and structuring templates.json files.
 keywords:
 - custom templates
 - OpenBB API